FIRST-Team-2557-The-SOTABots/firstant2gradle/README.md

 ```
 firstant2gradle
 ```
 The tool will ask you if the directory contains "build.xml".
 You can simply type "y" and hit enter to move on.
-Afterwords, enter the digits of your team number.
+Afterwords, enter the digits of your team number and hit enter.
 The tool will now procede to convert your Ant build to Gradle!